How To Include Astringent Foods In Your Diet

 • Benefits Of Astringent Foods

-• The Art Of Including Astringent Foods In Your Diet
+• The Art of Including Astringent Foods in Your Diet

 Ayurveda advises the intake of shad rasas or six tastes in each meal.
 Though we often hear about the astringent taste, many are unaware of the dietary foods and supplements which are dominant in that taste.